Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Proof of the key proposition

-\end{lemma} The above improves and simplifies~\cite[Lem.~2.2]{JL24a}, which controls the moment of order~$1/2$; in fact, we simplify its proof and get a general fractional moment (note that~\cite[Lem.~3.2]{JL25} also controls a fractional moment, but in a non-optimal way).
+\end{lemma} The above both simplifies and strengthens~\cite[Lem.~2.2]{JL24a}, which controls the moment of order~$1/2$; in fact, we simplify its proof and get a general fractional moment (note that~\cite[Lem.~3.2]{JL25} also controls a fractional moment, but in a non-optimal way).

-\begin{proof} For the first inequality, we simply bound \(Z\wedge K \leq K\) on~\(A\) and \(Z\wedge 1 \leq Z\) on~\(A^c\): this gives the desired bound.
+\begin{proof} For the first inequality, we simply bound \(Z\wedge L \leq L\) on~\(A\) and \(Z\wedge L \leq Z\) on~\(A^c\): this gives the desired bound.